Chapter 19 : Finals and Farewells

 I saw the Gryffindors near the other end of the platform.
 James was speaking to someone who must have been his father – he looked just like James, only much older.
 I met Sirius’s eyes as I was looking over, and he grinned and waved.
 I waved back at him, and Mandy nudged me hard in the ribs.

 “Ouch!
 I was just waving,” I said to her.
 “I’m not going to say goodbye to you then, if you’re just going to punch me!”

 She laughed, and gave me a hug.
 “I see my parents, so I should get going,” she said.
 “And I think I see yours, too.”
 I turned around, and sure enough, there were Mandy’s parents.
 Her father was grinning and looking around at all the students filing off the train with owls and trunks and broomsticks in hand.
 It seemed that it never got old for him, even after the many times he had come to drop off or pick up Mandy at the station.
 My father was standing a few feet away, watching him with unease.

 Mandy’s parents came up and hugged her; we talked for a few minutes and then as she started to walk away with them she turned back to tell me, “I’ll see you sometime this summer – I’ll write to you!”

 “Okay!
 Bye Mandy!”
 I said, waving.

 Finally I turned to meet my own parents, who were by now probably tired of waiting for me.
-Dad stopped glaring at Mandy’s father and glared at me instead.
-“Still hanging around with that Muggle friend of yours?” he asked.
+Dad stopped glaring at Mandy’s father and smiled at me.
+“It’s good to have you back home.”

 A/N: Thank you for reading!
-Please consider leaving a review – they really make my day, even if it’s only a short one, or what your favourite food is, or an answer to this riddle: What do you get when you cross a snowman with a vampire?
+I'd love a review – they really make my day, even if it’s only a short one, or what your favourite food is, or an answer to this riddle: What do you get when you cross a snowman with a vampire?